mariadb-corporation/mariadb-connector-nodejs/README.md

     .catch(...);
 ```

-#### Result-set array

-For result-set, the result is an array of rows, with an additional property "meta" containing an array of [column metadata](#column-metadata) information.
+##### Array Result-sets

+When the query executes a `SELECT` statement, the method returns the result-set as an array.
+Each value in the array is a returned row as a JSON object.
+Additionally, the method returns a special `meta` array that contains the [column metadata](#column-metadata) information.

-Row default format is JSON, but 2 other formats are possible with options nestTables and rowsAsArray.
+The rows default to JSON objects, but two other formats are also possible with the `nestTables` and `rowsAsArray` options.

-Examples :
 ```javascript
 connection.query('select * from animals')
     .then(res => {